mobidata-bw/x2gbfs/docs/mappings/fleetster_gbfs_2.3_mapping.md

 ## Open Issues or Questions

 Open questions are now managed as [issues](https://github.com/mobidata-bw/x2gbfs/issues?q=is%3Aissue+is%3Aopen+label%3Adeer).
-They should be tagged with `deer`.
+They should be tagged with the specific provider, e.g. `deer` or `mikar`.

 ## Files